Taiwan detects Chinese military activity near its territory - www.lokmattimes.com

 Taiwan detects Chinese military activity near its territory

-Taipei [Taiwan], September 10 : Taiwan's Ministry of National Defence (MND) has said that 17 Chinese military aircraft, seven ...
+Taipei [Taiwan], September 11 : Taiwan's Ministry of National Defence (MND) has said that 21 Chinese military aircraft, nine ...

+Taipei [Taiwan], September 11 : Taiwan's Ministry of National Defence (MND) has said that 21 Chinese military aircraft, nine naval vessels were detected operating near Taiwan from 6 am (local time) on Tuesday to 6 am (local time) on Wednesday.

+According to Taiwan's MND, 13 of the People's Liberation Army's (PLA) aircraft crossed the median line of the Taiwan Strait and entered Taiwan's northern, southwestern, and eastern Air Defence Identification Zone (ADIZ).

-Taipei [Taiwan], September 10 : Taiwan's Ministry of National Defence (MND) has said that 17 Chinese military aircraft, seven naval vessels, and one official ship were detected operating near Taiwan from 6 am (local time) on Monday to 6 am (local time) on Tuesday.
+On Tuesday, Taiwan's Ministry of National Defence (MND) said that 17 Chinese military aircraft, seven naval vessels, and one official ship were detected operating near Taiwan from 6 am (local time) on Monday to 6 am (local time) on Tuesday.

 According to Taiwan's MND, 12 of the People's Liberation Army's (PLA) aircraft crossed the median line of the Taiwan Strait and entered Taiwan's northern, southwestern, and eastern Air Defence Identification Zone (ADIZ).